 I did and it is.

-So here’s the recipe for you to comfort in the cold winter nights.
-If you’re not a fan of chickpeas as I was you have to try anyway.
+So here’s the recipe of the famous chickpea soup for you to comfort in the cold winter nights.
 It’s so simple yet so flavorful.
 To me it’s the perfect winter soup.

 Notes: You can find the recipe and instructions for the Soffritto in this post.